Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/custom-class/internal-external.md

 {{ site.kic_product_name }} automatically creates a `kong` `IngressClass` when installed.
 All of the example ingress definitions in the documentation set `spec.ingressClassName: kong`, which allows things to work by default.

-Advanced users of {{ site.kic_product_name }} may wish to split traffic into internal and external ingress definitions.
+Advanced users of {{ site.kic_product_name }} may want to split traffic into internal and external ingress definitions.
 This requires multiple {{ site.kic_product_name }} instances, each pointing to a different `IngressClass`.

-Users can also split traffic into different gateways when they are using Gateway APIs with multiple {{ site.kic_product_name }} instances and multiple `Gateway`s.
+You can also split traffic into different gateways when you are using Gateway APIs with multiple {{ site.kic_product_name }} instances and multiple `Gateway`s.

 ## Understanding IngressClass